pensando/pensando-elk/docs/overview.rst

     + Elastiflow: Network flow data gathered from Pensando DSCs

-    + Suricata: Network threat detection engine
+    + Suricata: Network threat detection engine using ERSPAN II logs

-    + Zeek: Configurable packet stream reader converts to events and alerts
+    + Zeek: Configurable packet stream reader that converts ERSPAN III logs to events and alerts

 To use pensando-elk, you only need a CentOS 7 or Ubuntu 18.04 server/VM with the following minimums: